-The Company reported a substantial deficit of P53.7 million and P59.4 million as at December 31, 2022 and 2021, respectively.
-This condition, along with the matters discussed in Note 1.1, indicates the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
-In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
+The Company reported a substantial deficit of P54,906,132 and P53,731,125 as at December 31, 2023 and 2022, respectively.
+In addition, there had been a decline in the Company's construction projects, which resulted to a 79% and 17% decrease in revenues in 2023 and 2022 as compared to that of 2022 and 2021, respectively.
+These conditions, along with the matters discussed in Note 1.1, indicate the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+The Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
 In addition, the same related parties have expressed their commitment to provide continuing financial support to the Company until such time that the Company is able to improve its financial condition.
 Accordingly, the financial statements have been prepared assuming that the Company will continue as a going concern.
 The financial statements do not include any adjustments to reflect possible future effects on the recoverability and classification of assets or the amount and classification of liabilities that might result from the outcome of this uncertainty.